Steatoda: Diet

 Steatoda is known to prey on other spiders (including true black widows), crickets, ladybugs, cockroaches, and woodlice.

 Bites

 Some members of this genus do have bites which are reported to have generalized symptoms in humans (such as S. grossa and S. nobilis).
 However total number of cases are rare with one ever in France and England each, and 5 in Ireland.
 A review by Isbister noted 23 over 3 years in Australia.
-No bites require medical treatment.
-However, bites by Steatoda species generally do not have any long-lasting effects.
+No bites have required medical treatment, and bites by Steatoda species generally do not have any long-lasting effects.
 Symptoms can include moderate to severe pain increasing for the first hour (without severe sweating).
 Some people have reported mild to moderate nausea, headache, and lethargy.
 The duration of all symptoms and effects can range from 1 to 60 hours.